 Hands on: Influencing traffic with BGP.

-- What is policy?
-Examples, route filtering, AS filtering, regular expressions, applying preference selectively, peer groups.
+What is policy?
+Examples, route filtering, AS filtering, REs, applying preference selectively, peer groups.

 Hands on: Sophisticated policies.

-- What is a community? community names, communities for: peer types and geography.
-RFC 1998, setting local preference on other routers, default communities.
+What is a community?
+Community names, communities for: peer types and geography.
+RFC 1998, default communities.

-- Stub vs. transit AS, when to use BGP, multihoming strategies and issues, default routes, sub dividing a large AS.
+Stub vs. transit AS, multihoming strategies and issues, default routes.
 Multihop EBGP, load balancing.
-Real world policies.